 What are my rights as a landlord during the COVID-19 pandemic?

-Landlords can charge contract or statutory interest for late payments, and recover costs for enforcement action, if the lease permits.
+Landlords can charge contract or statutory interest for late payments, and recover costs for an enforcement action, if the lease permits.

 Does the Coronavirus act 2020 protect tenants?